sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-explained.md

 - Mandating the use of APIs
 - Providing DevOps teams with means to experiment
 - Providing DevOps teams with ability to deploy to production
-- Providing a more clear line of sight between loose coupling boundaries and Business Capability Model to facilitate Architecture committee discussions
+- Providing a clearer line of sight between loose coupling boundaries and Business Capability Model to facilitate Architecture committee discussions
 - Re-scoping the technical bricks to allow non-standard technical stacks to be used

 [^1]: [ESDC IT Plan 2019-22](dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/ESDC%20IT%20Plan%202019-22%20-%20FINAL.pdf), page 25 (Sustainability Plan)